America Is Under Attack and the President Doesn't Care

 But Americans who cherish democracy and national sovereignty need to start discussing a bigger and darker question.

 Authoritarian nationalist parties across the western world have outright cooperated with the Russians.
-Russian money has helped to finance the National Front in France, and the election and re-election of the president of the Czech Republic.
+Russian money has helped to finance the National Front in France, and the election and reelection of the president of the Czech Republic.
 In Germany, Russia first created a hoax refugee-rape case—then widely publicized it—in an effort to boost its preferred extremist party in that country’s 2017 election, the Alternative for Germany.
 Russia supported pro-AfD comment in media favored by Germany’s surprisingly substantial Russian-speaking communities.

 CIA Director Mike Pompeo predicted to the BBC at the beginning of 2018 that Russia “will be back” to help its preferred candidates in November 2018.
 To what extent does President Trump—to what extent do congressional Republicans—look to Russian interference to help their party in the 2018 cycle?

 Most observers predict a grim year for the GOP in 2018.
 But the economy is strong, and selective tax cuts are strategically redistributing money from blue-state professionals to red-state parents.
-The Republican national committee commands a huge financial advantage over its Democratic counterpart.
-(Things look more even at the level of the individual candidates.)
+The Republican National Committee commands a huge financial advantage over its Democratic counterpart.
+(Things look more equal at the level of the individual candidates.)
 A little extra help could make a big difference to Republican hopes—and to Trump’s political survival.

 Nothing has been done in the past 15 months to prevent that help from flowing.
 You have to wonder whether the president does not privately welcome that help, as he publicly welcomed help from WikiLeaks in the summer of 2016.